 - find training providers who offer the apprenticeship training you choose

 - see the Ofsted reports on the quality of the training provider

-You or your training provider can use the Recruit an apprentice service to advertise apprenticeships and manage applications.
+You or your training provider can use the recruit an apprentice service to advertise apprenticeship job vacancies and manage applications.

 4. Types of apprenticeships

 Apprenticeships are designed by groups of employers with the support of the Institute for Apprenticeships and Technical Education (the Institute).

 Each apprenticeship relates to a specific occupation and shows what an apprentice will be doing and the skills required.

 Employers can choose an apprenticeship once the funding band and assessment plan have been approved by the Institute.

 You can use find apprenticeship training to search for suitable apprenticeships for your business.